restify/node-restify/README.md

 doesn't bring in a lot of baggage, it's just a small framework to let you build a web service API.

-## Why does this exist?

-After starting with express for several backend, machine-consumed projects it because obvious I only needed about 10% of what connect gives you, and the parts they gave me still required  writing a lot of extension code over the top to do what I needed (mainly properly parse request parameters and respond with JS objects).

-I wanted something smaller and more purposed to this use case.
-If this isn't you, move along, nothing to see here.

 ## Usage

     var restify = require('restify');